MortenHarding/docker-vms/README.md

 ```

-AUTOGEN will now execute, followd by a restart of OpenVMS
+AUTOGEN will now execute, followed by a restart of OpenVMS

 ```sh